tom-clik/clikpage/_guide/styling_colors.md

 # Colors

-CSS variables have greatly improved CSS's handling of colors, and we use them to properly abstract color references in the system.
+Another big failing of CSS before variables was that values like colors had to be repeated where used.
+Color values should never be applied directly, only defined colors names should be used.

-Colors are applied directly, only variable substitutions are used.
+Sample color definition:

     <colors>
         <color name="textcolor" title="Main text color" value="#333333">